|Get Atlanta BeltLine updates right in your inbox!|

 Unlike other, more commercial and industrial portions of the old railroad corridor, southwest Atlanta grew up predominately residential along the tracks.
 The terrain is rough and wet in some stretches.In September 2013, the City was awarded an $18 million TIGER V grant to construct the Westside Trail in this section of the corridor.
 It runs from Washington Park at the end of Lena Street south all the way to Ralph David Abernathy alongside Gordon White Park.
 Walking southeast from Gordon White Park, the corridor runs behind several warehouses – “Warehouse Row” – a one-mile stretch with only one opportunity to exit the path.
 For this stretch, the Westside Trail will utilize the existing West End Trail along White Street for half a mile mile.

-The trail enters the historic neighborhood of Adair Park, continues through the future urban farm site, and currently ends at the western end of University Avenue.
-From one end to the other, the trail runs 2.9 miles with no road crossings the entire length.
+The trail enters the historic neighborhood of Adair Park, continues through the future urban farm site, and will end at the western end of University Avenue.
+From one end to the other, the interim hiking trail runs 2.9 miles with no road crossings the entire length.

 Eastside Hiking Trail Northern Extension